SherylHohman/TylerMcGinnis-ReactFundamentals-github-battle/README.md

       // Actually..
 I'll be passing the bound updateLanguage function in as a prop under the variable name props.onSelect, NOT props.updateLanguage.
       //Since we are passing data in from one Componenet (Popular)down to another Component (SelectLanguage), we need to use PropTypes to ensure the correct data types are being passed.

+#### Refactor SelectLanguage to Stateless Functional Component

+   // REFACTOR to Stateless Functional Component
+    // as a (stateless) functional component..
+    // rather than an OBJECT (class), there is NO `this`.
+    // we Pass IN `props` instead.
+    // thus change all references of `this.props.`.. to just `props.`
+    // Also, we need NOT the second parameter `this` passed into `map` anymore.
+We're just using `props` parameter that was passed in.
+    // then all should be good to go!